-- 3. At the present time, there is little error checking in most of the commands in the .options file.
+- 3. There is only limited error checking in most of the commands in the .options file.
 If an improper format is used, the value of the parameter will usually stay at the default but no indication of an error will be given.
-The commands and parameter names are case-sensitive. - 4.
+In addition, the command-line processing presupposes a modicum of sanity on the part of the user-in particular, if the command is setting variables using a text string, don't include that text string in a code: For example DEFAULT: SOURCE [SCRAFTER] TARGET [THETAR] will activate the AFTER option.
+More generally, if you try to do something clever that you think might have unexpected side-effects, it probably will. - 4.
 The .options file can take input lines up to 255 characters in length.
-If some lines are longer than the 80-character line length used in many word processors, be sure to save these as TEXT without the line feeds so that the command is read as a single string of characters.
+If some lines are longer than the 80-character line length used in many word processors, be sure to save these as TEXT without the line feeds so that the command is read as a single string